Types of qualifications

 For more information on master’s degrees by thesis at the University of Canterbury see the Postgraduate Studies website.

-Postgraduate certificates and diplomas are typically highly specialised professional qualifications that normally require previous degrees majoring in the subject or in a related area of study.
+Postgraduate certificates and diplomas are typically highly specialised professional qualifications that normally require previous degrees in the subject or in a related area of study.

 Postgraduate certificates can typically be completed in six months of full-time study or part-time over two years and normally provide professional development in a specified area.
 They may lead on to further study at a higher level, eg, a postgraduate diploma.